ananth243/Quickstart/README.md

 Same for the client directory
 ## Deployment

-To deploy this project run you have to have two independent url's, one for the client and one for the server.
+To deploy this project you have to have two independent url's, one for the client and one for the server.